osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ### Data Platform v1.0 (November 2023)

 Version 1.0 of the Data Platform includes an initial Java implementation of the Ingestion Service providing a gRPC API and using MongoDB for storing time-series data.
 The initial ingestion service implementation focuses only on scalar data and with timestamps specified using the "sampling clock" mechanism with start time and sample period.
 It is accompanied by a performance benchmark application that is used at each stage of development to measure ingestion performance relative to the project goal.
-The initial implementation exceeds our goal by a comfortable margin, but this will continue to be a focus as the project evolves.
-Section "Data Platform API" provides more information about the ingestion API.
+The initial implementation exceeds our goal by a comfortable margin, but this will continue to be a focus as the project evolves.  [section "Data Platform API"](#data-platform-api) provides more information about the ingestion API.

 ### v1.1 (January 2024)

 Version 1.1 includes a Java implementation of the Query Service gRPC API, using the MongoDB database managed by the ingestion service to fulfill client query requests.
 A variety of API RPC methods for querying time-series data are provided to support the development of clients with varying performance requirements, ranging from streaming methods that return bucketed result data down to simple single response methods that return tabular data.
-See section "Data Platform API" for a detailed description of the query API.
+See [section "Data Platform API"](#data-platform-api) for a detailed description of the query API.

 ### v1.2 (February 2024)